 Quick start guide

 Sign up (request an account): IFB Core - Account Request.
+The account will be created within a few days.

 More information about services on IFB Core website.

-Default SLURM account "demo"
+Default SLURM account "demo"#

 Your user name is by default associated with the "demo" slurm account.